A home theater system with cables connected to the components

 One advantage of using coaxial digital audio cables is that they can transmit high-quality audio signals over long distances without any loss of quality.
 This makes them ideal for larger home theater setups where the equipment may be spread out across a room or even in different rooms.

-See also How to Move Mount Holes on Tv Reddit
+See also How to Mount Samsung 4k Tv

 However, it’s important to note that not all coaxial digital audio cables are created equal.
 Some cheaper cables may not be able to transmit high-quality audio signals effectively, resulting in a loss of sound quality.
 It’s worth investing in a high-quality coaxial digital audio cable to ensure that you get the best possible audio experience from your home theater system.